🎬 WORLD PREMIERE: “Becoming Interplanetary” at IAC 2025 (Sydney) — Oct 3, 2025

 Welcome to the discussion guide for Becoming Interplanetary.
 This page helps you explore the film’s story, from our first creative moments to what life could be like beyond Earth.
-As you move through each section, you’ll find questions and stories about wonder, problem-solving, community, and the choices we make as explorers.
+As you move through each section, you’ll find questions and stories about wonder, problem-solving, community, and our choices as explorers.

 Whether you’re here to lead or join in, these questions are for everyone.
-Use them to connect the film’s ideas to your own life, what you’re curious about, what matters to you, and what you hope for our world.
-This is a place to listen, share, and learn together, so we can think about our future in space and how we look after each other and our planet.
-Every voice counts.
+Use them to connect the film’s ideas to your life, what you’re curious about, what matters to you, and what you hope for our world.
+Beyond curiosity and imagination, these prompts are designed to spark open, welcoming conversations that delve into the aspirations and the real challenges of creating a shared future in space.

 Film Structure